-In this week’s AskCheryl question, our bride and groom have established lives and don’t want wedding gifts.
-A conflict has arisen on how to handle any gifts that they do receive.
+In this week’s AskCheryl question, our bride and groom have established lives and don’t want wedding gifts, but a disagreement has come up on how to handle any gifts that they do receive.

 I say you are 100% correct.
-While it’s understandable that you have all that you need and want, it does not take away from the fact that your friends and family will feel the need to celebrate your union with a token of their love and support.
-There is a long-standing tradition in our country of extending well wishes to a wedding couple with a wedding gift.
-Even though you will try to let your guests know that you don’t want gifts, there will be those that will not be able to resist.
+While it’s understandable that you have all that you need and want, it does not change that your friends and family will feel the need to celebrate your union with a token of their love and support, which usually takes the form of a gift.
+There is a long-standing tradition of extending well wishes to a wedding couple with a wedding gift.
+Even though you try to let your guests know that you don’t want gifts, there will be those that just won’t be able to resist.

-Those who choose to give you a wedding gift are only trying to show that they care about you, so their gifts should be accepted with grace and sincere thanks.
-To refuse the gifts would not only be an insult to the gift giver, it could hurt their feelings.
-Please explain to your future husband that giving a gift can bring joy to the giver.
-Accept any gifts and write and heartfelt thank you note.
-That is the best course of action.
-I wish you all the best and a very happy marriage!
+Those who choose to give you a wedding gift are only trying to show that they care about you, so accept their gesture with grace and sincere thanks.
+Refusing would not only be an insult to the gift giver, but it could also hurt their feelings.
+Explain to your fiancé that giving a gift can truly bring joy to the giver.
+The best course of action is to accept the gifts and write heartfelt thank-you notes.
+I wish you all the best in your life together!

 Emails in this column are received from readers.
 Emails may be edited for spelling, length and grammar, or to remove sensitive information.
 However, we are careful not to alter the intent or content of the question.